dmishael/comPost-MERN/README.md

 MVP:
-The Dog Share app allows dog owners to post when going out of town when in need of a dog sitter.
-A dog owner can also sign up for other appointments.
-User's can choose to create a profile when signing in order to share they're information with the community.
+comPost is an app that makes it easy to re-use and recycle food waste in order to reduce methane emissions and slow down climate change.
+My MVP allows for gardens or individuals who compost to post when they have capacity and are in need of organic waste for feed stock.

 Stretch Goal:
 If I had more time I would have added exit tickets to for the owner to rate the sitter and the sitter to rate the dog during an appointment.
 I also would have added a log for both the user and the sitter to show their upcoming sits and appointments.